Texas Physicians CE Requirements, Accreditations & Approvals

 MDs and DOs are required 48 hours of CME every two years, 24 of which must be in formal Category 1 courses.
 The Texas Medical Board defines Category 1 as those courses designated as AMA PRA Category 1 Credit™ or AOA Category 1-A Credit.
 NetCE courses are designated as AMA PRA Category 1 Credit™.
 A minimum of 2 formal Category 1 hours must be on the study of medical ethics and/or professional responsibility.

-Licensees who engage in direct patient care or who prescribe, order, or administer opioids and controlled substances, are required two (2) formal Category 1 hours on the following topics.
-(These 2 hours may count toward the medical ethics and/or professional responsibility requirement.):
+Licensees who engage in direct patient care or who prescribe, order, or administer opioids and controlled substances, are required two (2) formal Category 1 hours regarding safe and effective pain management related to the prescription of opioids and other controlled substances, including education regarding reasonable standards of care, the identification of drug-seeking behavior in patients, and effectively communicating with patients regarding the prescription of an opioid or other controlled substance.
+(These 2 hours may count toward the medical ethics and/or professional responsibility requirement.)

 Beginning with DEA initial registrations or renewals starting June 27, 2023, all DEA-registered practitioners (with the exception of DVM-only license holders) are required 8 hours on treating and managing patients with opioid or other substance use disorders, including the appropriate clinical use of all FDA-approved drugs for the treatment of a substance use disorder, one-time only.